JingyaHuang/accelerate-bert-with-tvm/src/Readme.md

 	* Customized self-defined pass
 	Due to a default of EliminateCommonSubexpr with reshape operator, the EliminateCommonSubexpr is customized with python decorator.

-* Auto-Scheduler (AutoTVM or Ansor)
+* __Auto-Scheduler__ (Something not on graph-level, but I find the joint effect interesting to test)

 Except for handicraft optimizations by pass, TVM offers the possibility to tune the scheduler automatically.
-Since previous paper already told me that AutoTVM might even worsen the performance if we use CPU, here I will use AutoTVM and Ansor which claims to have better performance.
+Since `Ansor: Generating High-Performance Tensor Programs for Deep Learning` already told us that AutoTVM might even worsen the performance for BERT if we use CPU, here I will test AutoTVM and Ansor which claims to have better performance.

 * Tir

 Little effort was done on Tir Transform, not to say on LLVM or CUDA, but it will be super interesting to work on that direction.

-* DAG visualization & benchmarking
+* Benchmarking

+	* PyTorch
+	* Tensorflow
+	* Single pass (FoldConstant/EliminateCommonSubexpr/Customized EliminateCommonSubexpr/RemoveUnusedFunctions/ToBasicBlockNormalForm/FuseOps/CombineParallelBatchMatmul/Sequential)
+	* Auto-Scheduler (AutoTVM/Ansor)
+	* Auto-scheduler on graph-optimized BERT (CombineParallelBatchMatmul)

 * Config

 The benchmark I have done was totally on GCP CPU instance due to a lack of ressource, and the demand of GPU will take two days for processing, but I strongly recommend to test it on GPU.

-My config:
+	* My config:
 	GCP n1-standard-8( 8 Intel Skylake vCPU, 30 GB memory)
 	System: Ubuntu 16.04 LTS

 * BERT tasks
 Here we focus on the inference tasks